Friday, December 12, 2025

 Choosing the right clinic for weight loss surgery abroad is critical.
 Key factors include:

-Accreditation: Ensure the clinic meets international standards for healthcare.
-They should be board-certified bariatric surgeons.
+• Accreditation: Ensure the clinic meets international standards for healthcare.
+Your bariatric surgeon should be board-certified.

-Specialization: Look for clinics that specialize in performing bariatric surgery, as they will have the most experience.
-The clinic I chose does several bariatric procedures, including gastric bypass surgery.
+• Specialization: Look for clinics that specialize in performing bariatric surgery, as they will have the most experience.
+The clinic I chose does several bariatric procedures, including gastric bypass surgery, duodenal switch surgery, and others.

 Post-Gastric Sleeve Surgery: A New Chapter